Spunk-Technologies/spunk/README.md

    `npx yarn`
 6. Build
    `npx yarn build`
-7. Serve the `build` folder and enjoy!
-I like using python for this but anything can work.
+7. Serve the `build` folder with the built in Hyper Express powered HTTP server and enjoy!
-   `python -m http.server -d build`
+   `npx yarn serve`

 ## Why?